vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![In the Access keys blade, The Storage account name field is edwstor0.
 Both the name and the copy button are circled.
 Under Name, the key1 key and its copy button are circled.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image37.png "Copy the storage account name and key.")

-4. From the **SQLCohoDW** virtual machine that you created before the lab, open a browser window, and connect to the **Azure Portal**.
+4. Open a remote desktop session to the **SQLCohoDW** virtual machine that you created before the lab.
+From within the **SQLCohoDW** virtual machine, open a browser window, and connect to the **Azure Portal**.

-    > **Note**: If you do not have a SQLCohoDW virtual machine, you should verify that you have completed the pre-requite steps in the correct subscription.
+    > **Note**: If you do not have a SQLCohoDW virtual machine, you should verify that you have completed the pre-requisite steps in the correct subscription.

 5. Navigate to your **CohoCloud** resource group.
 Then, select the logical SQL Server that hosts your Azure SQL Data Warehouse.